jh1993/UnderusedOptions/README.txt

 - Now inflicts a Warp Lightning debuff on affected enemies, then deals damage to all enemies with Warp Lightning.
 This means that if Lightning Warp is triggered more than once in a turn, the initially affected enemies will be damaged every time the skill triggers, no matter where they're teleported to.
 - Teleport range now scales with range bonuses.
 - Damage now occurs even if the target is not teleported.

+Scalespinner:
+- Now gives a minion additional resistance to bring it up to 100 if a minion has weakness to the triggering element.

 Orb Lord:
 - Now also gives +4 minion damage, +1 radius, and +1 num targets.